Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 Gap: a way to copy a PSA key into a PK context.
 This can only be expected to work if the PSA key is exportable.

 After some discussion, have not identified anything we want to change in the behavior of `mbedtls_pk_setup_opaque`.
-We only want to generalize it to non-`MBEDTLS_USE_PSA_CRYPTO` and to document it better.

 #### Signature formats